7

 7 June 2023 15:45

-In this article I talk about how to transmit information from MySQL to Linux to Libreoffice Base.
+In this article I talk about how to transfer information from MySQL to Libreoffice Base on Linux.

 Preface

-The Libreoffice package is included in the set of delivery of many, if not all Linux distributions.
-Also, it can be installed from the repository and Download in the form of Deb or RPM file.
+LibreOffice is included with many, if not all Linux distributions.
+Also, it can be installed from the repository and upload as DEB or RPM file.

 Introduction

-At work, about once a month, I made a reconciliation of the Excel source file with the MySQL database.
-Mysql has implemented communication with Libreoffice Base and the ODBC connector.
+At work, about once a month I checked the source Excel file with the MySQL database.
+Communication with MySQL was implemented using LibreOffice Base and the ODBC connector.

-The database is recorded in the Linux operating system under a unique name available from Libreoffice Calc, Writer and Libreoffice Basic programs.
+The database is registered in the Linux operating system under a unique name, accessible from LibreOffice Calc, Writer and LibreOffice Basic.

-Between the Mysql and Libreoffice Base, I used \ ODBC connector.
-Later, it was possible to use the connection via JDBC.
+Between the MySQL DBMS and LibreOffice Base I used the ODBC connector.
+Later, I managed to use the connection via JDBC.

-MySQL installation is considered in the previous Article about MySQL.
+Installing MySQL was discussed in the previous article about MySQL.

-How to install a LibreOFFICE package in Linux - see article Wiki.
+How to install LibreOffice package on Linux - see.wiki article.

 1. Database